-The 6BT Cummins was introduced in 1984, and was used for agricultural equipment.
-In 1989 Dodge teamed up with Cummins to offer the 5.9L Cummins in their heavy duty pickup trucks.
-This quickly became a popular alternative to the large gasoline engines typically found in heavy duty pickups.
-Ever since then diesel pickup trucks have become a massive market in the US.
+The Cummins-powered Ram quickly became a popular alternative to the large gasoline engines typically found in heavy-duty pickups.
+Ever since then, diesel pickup trucks have grown into a massive market in the US.

 6BT Cummins: Engine Basics